maxsnts/-TARAPI-An-API-Rant-/README.md

 Think of responses in a _parsable_ way.
 They will most definitely not be read by a Human so they need to be consistent.
 Now, the payload would obviously be different from method to method, but anything outside of the _Payload_ json node should be the same between all methods.

-Consistency will even allow you to have some users working assyncronasly and some users, perhaps less technically proficient, working synchronously by sacrificing performance.
+Consistency will even allow you to have some users working asynchronously and some users, perhaps less technically proficient, working synchronously by sacrificing performance.
 All you need is a user setting or who knows the user could request sync or async when doing the request.
 (Assuming the inner workings of the API allow for it) This gives you versatility.

 ### Verbs and URLs